 Chia seeds were a staple food of ancient cultures.
-The Aztecs, Mayans, and Native Americans valued chia seeds as a source of concentrated energy and nutrition.
+The Aztecs, Mayans, and Indigenous peoples of North America valued chia seeds as a source of concentrated energy and nutrition.
 This tiny superseed has survived the ages and the Chia Pet craze to become a valuable ingredient for gluten-free cooks.

 More Omega 3 Fatty Acids Than Flaxseed

 You may have heard about the importance of adding omega 3 fatty acids to your diet.
 Omega 3 fatty acids are polyunsaturated fats, important to health because they are known to reduce inflammation and risks for cardiovascular disease.